RV Solar Series: Quit wasting electricity. Turn it off, make it better. Measure to know where it goes. Change your location.

 My measured loads (all amps per hour of operation)

-- Furnace fan consumes electricity (4 amps), when on.
+- The furnace fan consumes electricity (4 amps), when on.
 The heat between sunset and bedtime winter is about 40 amps give or take.

 - LED lights (.5 per light “bulb”),